whage/thesis/thesis.md

 - division-by-zero checks
 - array bounds checking,
 - verifying that a downcast is valid or not
+- **TODO: find what other dynamic checks are usually performed: On the Revival of Dynamic Languages**

 When a dynamic check fails, the language runtime produces a runtime error.
 It depends on the language if a certain runtim error is recoverable or not: the language may allow the programmer to write error handling code and